 Ingredients

-- dates: I have used store bought date paste.
+- dates: I have used store-bought date paste.
+Refer the notes section to make your own date paste.

 - flour: whole wheat flour.
-You may replace with any other flour like spelt or buckwheat.
+You may replace it with any other flour like spelt or buckwheat.

 - butter: unsalted melted.
 I have not tried with salted butter.